-Here are some important tips on how to make NCERT notes for UPSC and this is just one of many methods which candidates can follow if they find it easy, effective and useful.
+Here are some important tips on how to make NCERT notes for UPSC and this is just one of many methods that candidates can follow if they find it easy, effective, and useful.

 How to make NCERT notes for UPSC

-These are just few steps which candidates if find easy can follow to make notes from the NCERT Books.
+These are just a few steps that candidates if finding easy can follow to make notes from the NCERT Books.

 The Harappan Civilisation

 Early States and Economies

 (c.600 BCE-600 CE)

 KINSHIP, CASTE, AND CLASS

 (c.
 600 BCE-600 CE)

 - After going through the table of content next come to the chapters, divide a chapter into sections and subsections and again sections under subsections if required.